Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 These will include, depending on your choices, items like business cards, website hosting, advertising, networking events, ongoing trainings, association memberships and so on.

-With the increased popularity of coaching online coaching using platforms such as Zoom or Skype, even phone, some coaches are choosing to charge a loading if the client wants physical face-to-face coaching.
+With the increased popularity of coaching online using platforms such as Zoom or Skype, even phone, some coaches are choosing to charge a loading if the client wants physical face-to-face coaching.
 This compensates for time and travel considerations for both the coach and the client.
-Of course, this could also be marketed to clients as a discount for coaching online rather than face-to-face.
+Of course, this could also be marketed to clients as a discount for coaching online rather than extra for face-to-face.

 There will always be a coach who charges more or less than you do, so don't fall into the trap of making comparisons and thinking "I should be charging more/less".